ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## CWT, JWT, UCCS, UJCS and DEB

-An EAT is one of the following:
+An EAT is a set of claims about an entity/device based on one of the following:

 * CBOR Web Token (CWT), {{RFC8392}}
 * Unprotected CWT Claims Sets (UCCS), {{UCCS.Draft}}